jessepav/lacygoill-wiki-backup/vim/command.md

 And run this command while on it:

-    :vim <cWORD> %
+    :vimgrep <cWORD> %

 Vim looks for `x` in the file `bar` and in the current file.
 While you probably expected for Vim to look for `!x!bar` in the current file.

 That's because Vim ran this:

-    :vim !x!bar %
+    :vimgrep !x!bar %
              ^ ^
              parsed as delimiters, not as pattern

 More generally, any character in the expansion may be parsed as anything: delimiter, pattern, flag, filename...